 A mediator is a third party who works neutrally between the parties to resolve and reach a settlement on any disputes in which the parties cannot come to an agreement on themselves.

-The role of a mediator is to obtain the disputes amongst the parties, listen to their concerns, provide the parties with information on the specific matters, and purpose options for a mutual settlement.
+- The role of a mediator is to obtain the disputes amongst the parties, listen to their concerns, provide the parties with information on the specific matters, and propose options for a mutual settlement.

 The mediator at DivorceEZ has over 20 years of experience working with families in the field of Financial Planning, Taxation and Banking, separation and parenting.
 Our mediator is a mother of 2 beautiful teenagers and fully understands family dynamics.